pcanelas/msc-thesis-difcul/README.md

 During the thesis discussion the jury may have delibered that you are required to make some changes to your thesis.
 You will be provided a list or document with the changes, and you will have **seven** business days to correct your thesis and forward your corrections to your advisor.
 After the advisor accepts the changes, you will need to send it to gepg@fc.ul.pt.

-You also are required to delivered a CD with the thesis and the following [cover]() to the academic services.
+You also are required to delivered a CD with the thesis and the CD cover to the academic services.
 You need to make an appointment by email or phone [(visit for more information)](https://ciencias.ulisboa.pt/pt/horarios-de-atendimento-covid).